scalazone/content/topics/fors/looping.md

 List(1, 2, 3).foreach(value => println(value))
 ```

 During the execution of the two code samples above, they both boil down to the same operations.
-This `for comprehension` is replaced with a single `foreach` call that looks exactly the same as the second code snippet.
+This `for comprehension`
+is replaced with a single `foreach` call that looks exactly the same as the second code snippet.

 Let's focus on the keywords that we used in this `for comprehension`.
-The first one that we haven't seen before is the `for` itself.
-It marks the beginng of the `for` expression and can be read as `For each`.
-Then, in the next line, there is a tabulated `i <- list` statement.
+The first one that we haven't seen before is
+the `for` itself.
+It marks the beginning of the `for` expression and can be read as `For each`.
+Then, in the next line,
+there is a tabulated `i <- list` statement.
 It can be understood as `value "i" in the list`.
-Adding these two pieces together we end up with `For each value "i" in the list` - you must admit that at this point the meaning of this sentence is pretty clear.
+Adding these two pieces
+together we end up with `For each value "i" in the list` - you must admit that at this point the meaning of this
+sentence is pretty clear.
 The last line says `do println(i)`.
-Now we can rewrite this whole expressing using the english language: `For each value "i" in the list do println "i"`.
+Now we can rewrite this whole expressing using the english
+language: `For each value "i" in the list do println "i"`.
 And it is exactly what it does on execution.

 ## Filtering